Procedures for CSI Students to Take Courses at

 Follow these steps:

-- pick up form at Enrollment Services 2A-106
+- pick up form at the Registrar's Office 2A-107

 - go to appropriate CSI department(s) to obtain permission and course equivalency.
 This is indicated by faculty/chairperson's initials as indicated on the form (advisors signature when required).

-- go to Enrollment Services 2A-106 for the College seal and Registrar's signature (verifying your matriculated status) on the approval form.
+- go to the Registrar's Office 2A-107 for the College seal and Registrar's signature (verifying your matriculated status) on the approval form.

 - go to host college to register for courses.
 Follow the regulations for payment at the host college.